AXington/dotfiles/README.md

 ###Experimental (WIP, untested, use at your own risk)

-After these prereqs are installed, run setup.sh
+After these prereqs are installed, run:

+`setup.sh`

 To add to your path add a .pathfile to your home directory and export your new path.